auth0/auth0-guardian.js/README.md

 ### Enrollment

 #### enrollment.getAvailableMethods()
+**DEPRECATED:** Use `.getAvaialbeAuthenticatorTypes` instead.
+This method does not includes recovery authenticator which has become first-class citizen authenticators.

 Returns an array of strings that represent the authentication methods that can be used for this enrollment in the current transaction (the available methods might change from transaction to transaction).
 They depends on the methods supported